sarafridov/sarafridov.github.io/index.md

 ## Research interests

 I am generally interested in foundations of machine learning, particularly connections to signal processing and optimization, and applications to inverse problems that arise in computer vision and computational, medical, and scientific imaging.
-Please have a look at my [PhD dissertation](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2023/EECS-2023-63.html) and/or [dissertation talk](https://drive.google.com/file/d/1PpJx7MZiiNXr8X5sZCkmnQcJIiwvPc9Q/view).
+Please have a look at my [PhD dissertation](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2023/EECS-2023-63.html) and/or [dissertation talk](https://drive.google.com/file/d/1PpJx7MZiiNXr8X5sZCkmnQcJIiwvPc9Q/view) and/or [job talk](https://scien.stanford.edu/index.php/event/dr-sara-fridovich-keil-stanford/).
 Some of my current research interests are:

 * Finding the "right" signal representation for solving inverse problems, balancing interpretability and expressivity with computational constraints
 * Bridging theory and practice for inverse problems, e.g. nonlinear compressive sensing